sweng-epfl/public/exercises/devtools/ex1/README.md

 You can find more info about first time `git` setup [here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

-### Commit Message Exercises
+### Exercise 1.1: Writing Commit Messages

 Write commit messages for each of the following `commit` situations.

 1. You rewrite the entire project README because it is out of date, too concise and didn't show how to build and use the code.
 2. You notice that some request data in your system is often already sorted, so you replace the entire `quicksort` implementation with `heapsort` to get more predictable latency.
-3. You use the `google-java-format` tool to format a single file to comply with the projects chosen source code style.
+3. You use the `google-java-format` tool to format a single file to comply with the project's chosen source code style.
 4. You fix typos in comments in several files.

-## Fixing and Viewing Commits
+## Exercise 1.2: Fixing and Viewing Commits

 If you have messed up your commit message, or want to change it, simply do